SethBoyd/boilerplate-django-angular/README.md

 #boilerplate-django-angular
 ##Intro

 This boilerplate is created to make it easier to start working with Django-rest-framework and AngularJS.
 This project is ready to use out of the box.
-By using /api in your app's urls.py, it is configured to work at port 8000 for the django server and port 9000 for the grunt server running the angular app.
-CORs for Django and headers for AngularJS have all been set to work by default.
+By using /api in your app's urls.py, it is configured to work at port 8000 for the Django server and port 9000 for the Grunt server running the Angular app.
+CORs for Django and headers for AngularJS are already configured.
 Looking in settings.py and GruntFile.JS, there are comments to indicate where to edit in order to change port numbers or the default api path for REST endpoints.
 Hope this makes it easier for you to start your next django-rest-framework and AngularJS project.
-As always, it is recommended that you work in a new virtualenvironment.
+As always, it is recommended that you work in a new virtual environment.
 This project is tested on Python 2.7, with Django 1.7.7 and AngularJS 1.3.

 ##QuickStart